-• Nominations can be returned by mail, but should these be received by the electoral officer or electoral official after the close of nominations, the nomination is invalid.
+Nominations can be returned by mail, but should these be received by the electoral officer or electoral official after the close of nominations, the nomination is invalid.

-7. Cancellation of Nomination
+Cancellation of nomination

-- A candidate is able to withdraw his/her nomination up until the close of nominations (noon, Friday 12 August 2016).
-After the close of nominations, a candidate is not able to withdraw his/her nomination.
-[Section 69 of the Local Electoral Act 2001]. - However, should a candidate become incapacitated after the close of nominations but before the close of voting, application may be made for the cancellation of the nomination of a candidate.
+A candidate is able to withdraw their nomination up until the close of nominations (noon, Friday 16 August 2019).
+After the close of nominations, a candidate is not able to withdraw their nomination.
+[Section 69, Local Electoral Act 2001].

+However, should a candidate become incapacitated after the close of nominations but before the close of voting, application may be made for the cancellation of the nomination of a candidate.

-- 'Incapacitated' means that a candidate, because he or she is suffering from a serious illness or has sustained a serious injury, would be unlikely to be capable of performing the functions and duties of office if elected to office.
-[Section 69(7) Local Electoral Act 2001]. - An application for the cancellation of the nomination of a candidate must be made to the electoral officer by submitting a prescribed form (available from the electoral office) together with a medical certificate.
+'Incapacitated' means that a candidate, because they are suffering from a serious illness or has sustained a serious injury, would be unlikely to be capable of performing the functions and duties of office if elected to office.
+[Section 69(7) Local Electoral Act 2001].

+An application for the cancellation of the nomination of a candidate must be made to the electoral officer by submitting a prescribed form (available from the electoral office) together with a medical certificate.